DeveloperToolsWG/console-object/README.md

 **Include this work within a ECMA, W3C or WHATWG deliverable.**
 For now, this work will remain outside of those groups.

+**Specify the Command Line API**
+As it's not used in user code, it's much lower priority to solidify.

 Proposal
 =======
 The de-facto standard console contains the following methods/signatures: